Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 # 📊 Candidate Summary & Explainability Layer

-The system leverages the Genie interaction layer at resumes saved in Delta tables & insights and an LLM model to generate concise, evidence-based candidate summaries and recruiter recommendations for frond end streamlit app.
+The system leverages the Genie interaction layer at resumes saved in Delta tables and LLM model to generate concise, evidence-based candidate summaries and recruiter recommendations for frond end streamlit app.

 The LLM is used only after scoring and evidence extraction.
 It does not decide the score.